 As the primary leader of the school, Green Dot takes extensive care to select the most qualified and dedicated Principal.
 Green Dot will use its extensive relationships with a number of universities and other channels to attain the highest quality Principal, possessing a Tier I administrative credential.
-Historically, Green Dot has had pools of between 40-100 candidates applying for the Green Dot principal positions and we are confident that it will have a similar pool of candidates from which to hire the leader of Ánimo Clay Middle School #1.
+Historically, Green Dot has had pools of between 40-100 candidates applying for the Green Dot principal positions and we are confident that it will have a similar pool of candidates from which to hire the leader of Ánimo Central Middle School #3.

 Additionally, Green Dot is developing leaders within its own organization (counselors and assistant principals) who have already asked to be considered for the Principal position.
 Since 2007, Green Dot has run an Administrator in Residence (AIR) training program.
 This one-year program selects candidates who have shown potential for school leadership, and hosts them through a rotation program designed to help them learn school leadership from Green Dot's best leaders.
 The Administrators in Residence are overseen by our Cluster Directors (who oversee our principals).
 Each AIR is placed at a Green Dot school for a period of 8 weeks, where they are partnered with a mentor principal.
 AIRs are given assignments that principals and assistant principals are responsible for, including putting together WASC applications, spearheading professional development programs for teachers, overseeing new academic programs, conducting school supervision, facilitating parent meetings, and other projects that administrators need to be able to handle.
 At the end of 8 weeks, the AIR is moved to another Green Dot school so that they can learn from a new mentor principal and truly learn the best practices among all Green Dot schools.
-After completing the one year course, AIRs are given the opportunity to apply for school leadership positions within Green Dot schools.

-The hiring of the Animo Clay Middle School #1 Principal will follow the standard Green Dot principal hiring process.
+The hiring of the Animo Central Middle School #3 Principal will follow the standard Green Dot principal hiring process.
 The candidate must have a track record of success working with similar students and be an effective leader with the appropriate skills to operate a successful school.
 The first step will be an interview with the Vice President of Education.
 Next, the candidate will participate in a panel interview that includes a team of cluster directors and campus leaders.
 At this panel interview, the candidate will model a professional development presentation, respond to a series of scenario questions, and produce an on-demand writing sample.
 Third, the candidate will watch a short video of a teacher's lesson and then debrief with the Cluster Director on feedback and next steps for support to be given to that teacher.
 On the same day the candidate will spend a half-day shadowing a current Green Dot Principal and then write a reflection identifying school strengths and weaknesses in the following areas: instructional leadership, resource management, people management, problem solving, and community leadership.
 Any candidates who successfully move through these phases of the interview process will participate in a community panel made up of students, parents, teachers and classified staff members.
 The cluster director will facilitate the community panel.
 The panel will provide input into the process but Green Dot management will make the final decision on hiring.
 The timeline for recruiting and hiring is March-April.
 The Principal will need to be hired as soon as possible as they are responsible for selecting the rest of their staff.
 A job description is included in Appendix L.